dguo/dannyguo.com/content/blog/updating-my-favicon-courtesy-of-randall-munroe.md

 title: Updating My Favicon, Courtesy of Randall Munroe
 ---

-I wrote a post on [serving videos instead of GIFs](https://www.dannyguo.com/blog/serve-videos-instead-of-gifs/), and one Reddit comment [helpfully pointed out](https://www.reddit.com/r/programming/comments/gl7ttl/serve_videos_instead_of_gifs/fqw7lap/)
+Since 2017, my personal website's [favicon](https://en.wikipedia.org/wiki/Favicon) has been a [yin-yang symbol](https://en.wikipedia.org/wiki/Yin_and_yang) that I added on a whim.
+I didn't think about it again for a long time.
+Until I published a post on [serving videos instead of GIFs](https://www.dannyguo.com/blog/serve-videos-instead-of-gifs/), and one Reddit comment [helpfully pointed out](https://www.reddit.com/r/programming/comments/gl7ttl/serve_videos_instead_of_gifs/fqw7lap/)